 How is atrial tachycardia treated?

-- Do not smoke or use drugs: Drugs such as meth, and the nicotine in cigarettes can make your heartbeat faster.
-Talk to your healthcare provider if you smoke or use illegal drugs and need help to stop.
+- Do not use illegal drugs.
+Drugs such as meth and cocaine can increase your heart rate.
+Talk to your healthcare provider if you use illegal drugs and need help to quit.

 When should I contact my healthcare provider?

 - Your pulse is faster than your healthcare provider said it should be.

 - You have frequent periods of a fast heart rate.